lucas-aragno/Sugarhigh/README.md

 TODO: write readme someday

 # DON'T BE A DICK PUBLIC LICENSE

- Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

 > DON'T BE A DICK PUBLIC LICENSE
 > TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION